sylhare/Kotlin/README.md

 When you have to create a recursive function, you first answer this three questions:
   - What is the original question: What you are actually trying to do?
   - What is the recursive question: What will you base your recursion on?
-  - What are the terminal coniditions: When should the recursive question stopped and return an answer?
+  - What are the terminal conditions: When should the recursive question stopped and return an answer?

 ## Keywords